How people say “Say ‘Cheese’!” (when taking a photo) in Chinese, Arabic, Korean, Japanese, French, Italian, Spanish, Persian, and more languages.

 Literally, 茄子 means “eggplant”.
 It is pronounced qiézi.
 To make this word, you have to make a sharp “ch” sound — which forces you to bare your teeth.

 This always makes me laugh as I’m thinking about yelling out “eggplant!” which makes it doubly effective.

 “Smile!” in Cantonese: Siusiu!

-In Cantonese (the second largest spoken Chinese language), people don’t say “eggplant” as they do in Mandarin.
+In Cantonese (the second most widely-spoken Chinese language), people don’t say “eggplant” as they do in Mandarin.

 Instead, to say “say cheese!” in Cantonese, you either say 笑 (siu), which means “laugh”, or 小小 (siusiu), which — while pronounced similarly (different tone) — literally means “small”!